pipeforce/pipeforce.github.io/docs/api/commands.md

 ## http.response ``v1``
 ----------
-Prepares the HTTP response in case this pipeline is executed in an HTTP context.
-In case the pipeline is not running inside HTTP, nothing happens in executing this command.
+Prepares the HTTP response in case this pipeline is executed in an HTTP request context.
+In case the pipeline is not running inside an HTTP request context, nothing happens in executing this command.
+Note: In case the pipeline was initiated by an HTTP request, you can access the request headers using the headers scope: headers.request.

 [Try online.](https://try.pipeforce.org/#/commandform?command=http.response:v1)